SebastianSimon/firefox-omni-tweaks/README.md

 # Firefox `omni.ja` tweaks

-A script that directly edits internal Firefox files stored in the `browser/omni.ja` archive to customize its behavior such as disabling `clickSelectsAll`, copying automatic URL bar selection to clipboard, etc.
+A script that directly edits the internal Firefox files stored in the `omni.ja` and `browser/omni.ja` archives to customize the behavior of Firefox such as disabling `clickSelectsAll`, copying automatic URL bar selection to clipboard, etc.

 ## Where does this script work?